Leveraging Law and Regulation for Sustainable Economic Development

 Building Capacity in Law and Development

 for policymakers and regulators, negotiators, lawyers, enterprises, NGOs, and industry associations through interactive legal tools, stakeholder consultation, ongoing partnerships, and scenario-based regulatory modules.
-NML's president Katrin Kuhlmann also teaches courses at Harvard Law School and Georgetown University Law Center that are designed to give students exposure to the substance and practice of law and development.
+NML’s president, Professor Katrin Kuhlmann, teaches courses at Georgetown University Law Center (and has also taught at Harvard Law School) that are designed to give students exposure to the substance and practice of law and development.

 by engaging diverse partners in reframing the discussion on international economic policy and law in order to make economic legal and regulatory systems more transparent, accountable, and participatory.